jundalisay/superb/content/en/research/einstein/relativity/section-25.md

 where the magnitudes g11, etc, have values which vary with the position in the continuum.

-Only when the continuum is a Euclidean one is it possible to associate the co-ordinates `x1 . . x4` with the points of the continuum so that we have simply=
+Only when the continuum is a Euclidean one is it possible to associate the co-ordinates `x1 . . x4` with the points of the continuum so that we have simply:

 ``` elixir
 ds^2 = dx1^2 + dx2^2 + dx3^2 + dx4^2